mozilla/addons-linter/README.md

   .catch((err) => console.error("addons-linter failure: ", err));
 ```

-`linter.output` is composed by the following properties (the same of the 'json' report type):
+`linter.output` is composed of the following properties (the same of the 'json' report type):

 ```js
 {